 Ski Tour of the Jotunheim

 A spectacular hut to hut Nordic ski touring trip through the famous "Land of the Giants".
 We spend one week circling the beautiful Jotunheim mountain range which contains twenty-nine of the highest mountains in Norway, including the mighty Galdhøpiggen which reaches 2469m (8098ft) and is the highest summit in Northern Europe.
-It is hard to describe the tranquility and solitude to be found on a ski tour in Norway.
+It is hard to describe the tranquility and solitude to be found on an off-track ski tour in Norway.
 In an increasingly busy world it is not often we can escape into the wilderness in search of true adventure.

 Highlights